MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     How many more large projects do we have left?

-We should have time for 3-4 projects.
+We should have time for 3-4 more projects.

 **Sai asks:**